Redgram/redgram-for-reddit/README.md

 ##Introduction

-As an individual developer, I am interested in showcasing the workflow I'm going through.
 This project uses the [Reddit API](http://www.reddit.com/dev/api) to fetch user data and display it to the end user.
 What makes it different from other clients in the market is its focus on media images, including animated ones (GIFs), and the methods used to download the data which are efficient and reliable.
 Most clients display thumbnails to the end user or low quality images until the user decides to view the full version.

 This app will focus on rendering the best quality image possible in large views instead of downloading the full version of it in order to minimize network data consumption as some media content tend to be large in size.
 The user will also have the option to render the whole thing.

 Also, Reddit and [Imgur](https://imgur.com/) (an image hosting site) work friendly together and users frequently link to their hosted images in their Reddit posts, either as the image itself or a link to image page as a whole.
 Imgur allows flexible viewing of their URL's and it also has its own API to access its database.